 LIONs are Linkedin open networkers.
 They are not created or granted that title by Linkedin; instead, members themselves decided they want to accept connection requests from virtually any member on the platform to expand their networks.

 You would connect with them to leverage their network and expand your profile’s visibility when people search for you or something related to what you do.

 By now, you’re thinking, “But I don’t want just anyone to have access to my network, I only want the relevant people,” but don’t worry, here’s what you can do.

 Simply add only the LIONs that are relevant to your industry/niche.
 Using Linkedin’s advanced search function, you can target these profiles by keywords, title, company, etc., and adequately specify your target LIONs.

 Getting people to want to connect with you

-It’s crucial to know that manually creating connections can only go so far.
-When you’re trying to reach bigger numbers, scale higher, you will need people to find you as an attractive connection to have to go out of their way to add you to their networks.
+It’s crucial to know that manually creating connections on LinkedIn can only go so far.
+When you’re trying to reach bigger numbers, and scale higher, you will need people to find you as an attractive connection to have to go out of their way to add you to their networks.

 Post valuable content often (preferably daily)